BU-ISCIII/virology_training/resources/nextflow/exercises/sarscov2_training.md

 - % Coverage > 1x: Percentage of coverage of the reference genome with more than 1X depth
 - % Coverage > 10x: Percentage of coverage of the reference genome with more than 10X depth
 - # SNPs: Number of SNPs
-- # INDELs: Number of insertins and deletions
+- # INDELs: Number of insertions and deletions
 - # Missense variants: Number of variants that are missense variants
 - # Ns per 100kb consensus: Number of Ns (masked bases) per 100k bases in the consensus genome
 - Pangolin lineage: Pangolin lineage assignment